system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ### Steps to replace the front accent strip:

-1. Place the Thelio on the edge of the desk so the front side is hanging off of the desk.
+1. Place the system on the edge of the desk so the front side is hanging off of the desk.
-    - The Thelio can alternatively be lifted or tilted so the front of the computer is hovering above the desk.
+    - The system can alternatively be lifted or tilted so the front of the computer is hovering above the desk.
 2. Slide the accent strip down to unlock it.
     - The accent can be gripped at the bottom edge.
 3. Pull the accent strip off of the case, starting with the bottom edge.